section-engineering-education/engineering-education/articles/implementing-network-address-translation/index.md

 status: publish
 published: true
 url: /engineering-education/implementing-network-address-translation/
-title: Implementing Network Address Translation (NAT) on a Cisco router
+title: Implementing Network Address Translation (NAT) on a Cisco Router
 description: This tutorial will be a brief dive into understanding the address translations like NAT and PAT.
 We will learn to implement static NAT, dynamic NAT and PAT.
 author: rabo-james-bature
 date: 2021-03-05T00:00:00-12:00